TsilidisV/age-structured-SVeaiR-model/README.md

 # Numerical scheme for the solution to the age-based SVeaiR model
-Codes, data and figures for the manuscript titled "An age-based SVEAIR epidemiological model".
+Codes, data and figures for the manuscript titled "An age-structured SVEAIR epidemiological model".